XP and Advancement

 These guidelines apply to most types of supernatural power (vampiric Disciplines, Thaumaturgical Paths, and Rituals; shifter Gifts and Rites; mage Spheres; changeling Arts and Realms), and also to Backgrounds that are themselves or give access to similar abilities (purchase of Magical Items; Ancestors, Totem, Arcane, Legend, and so on).

 Powers that are specific to your particular character type (your specialty Sphere, or a clan Discipline, for instance) are treated as one level below what’s listed (i.e., the first dot of a specialty Sphere is a Level II, rather than a Level III).
-Powers that are not normally available to you (a rare Discipline, for instance) are treated as one dot higher than listed (e.g., the first dot of Protean for anyone but a Gangrel is Level IV).
-A power in this category generally requires that you have a PC teacher in order to learn it at all.
+Powers that are not normally available to you (a rare Discipline, for instance) are treated as one dot higher than listed (e.g., the first dot of Protean for anyone but a Gangrel is Level IV); a power in this category also generally requires that you have a PC teacher in order to learn it at all.

 • The first dot of a power is a Level III spend, modified as above if appropriate.